alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

 ### Async/Await
 1. What it is?
 When it is used?
    - Do you need async/await for a heavy mathematical calculation function?
-     - No, it will still occupy all the processor time.
+(No, it will still take all the processor time)
 2. Difference from multithreading
 3. What is a synchronization context?
 Where is it used?
 4. Why is it prohibited to await in lock/Singleton?